kellim521/INL-EnergyStorage/Readme-files/Woody_Readme_Reactor.txt

 -lines 237-248 then perform the solving of the four ordinary differential equations over a minute period of time and that is chopped into 100 sections.

 -Lines 265-274 solve out for the thermo hydraulic processes in the core dependent on the fuel temperature since this a natural circulation system.
-Vavg is a solved orinary differential equation solved for a minute in time and is ran through the loop, from this we are able to derive the mass flow rate through the core and heat thransfer coefficient we are necessary to find to initialize the next loop for solving the reactor kinetics differential equation model.
+Vavg is a solved ordinary differential equation solved for analytically and was implemented in the code whcih is through the loop, from this we are able to derive the mass flow rate through the core and heat thransfer coefficient we are necessary to find to initialize the next loop for solving the reactor kinetics differential equation model.

 -lines 277-279 set the inlet values of the hot side of the heatexchanger equal to the outlet of the core fluids temp, and the inlet and outlet of the cold side.